Anonymized Routine Data from Outpatient Care (RADAR)

 Role of the GWDG

-On the basis of the experience of the University Medical Center Göttingen with the acquisition of patient data on the treatment data transfer (BDT) interface of the medical practice information systems (AIS) within the framework of a model study for care research (here link to the corresponding PDF), the GWDG has a long-term effect on the prototyping of a database Securing the collected data and ensuring the data security iS d.
-Federal Data Protection Act.
+On the basis of the experience of the University Medical Center Göttingen with the acquisition of patient data on the treatment data transfer (BDT) interface of the medical practice information systems (AIS) within the framework of a model study for care research (see below), the GWDG has a long-term effect on the prototyping of a database Securing the collected data and ensuring the data security according to the EUGDPR.
 Experiences gained from other data management projects and current research projects.